codio/site/source/docs/tuts/author/index.html.md

 full_width: true
 ---

-Codio Guides is a fully integrated content authoring tool that allows you to write rich tutorial type content using pure markdown.
+Codio Guides is a fully integrated content authoring tool that allows you to write rich teaching content using markdown (and html where needed).

-We would recommend that you check out our [Guides Cheat Sheet](https://bitbucket.org/codiocontent/guides-cheat-sheet) and import into your Codio account to review.
-See [here](/docs/dashboard/projects/creating/) for more infomation on importing.

 ##Why should I use it?
 If you are creating any type of coding tutorial or you are creating educational content using [Codio's Education features](/docs/teacher/education), then you will find this enormously helpful.